EPCCed/ATI-ResComp-Service-docs/cray/introduction.rst

 Hardware
 --------

 The Turing's Cray Urika-GX service consists of 2 login nodes, 12 compute nodes and 2 Lustre nodes.
 Each node comprises 256GB of memory, 2x2TB hard disk and 2x18 core Broadwell CPU.
-Each compute node also an 800 GB SSD.
+Each compute node also has an 800 GB SSD.
 There is 60TB of Lustre storage.

 For a detailed description of the Cray Urika-GX platform, see the `Cray website <http://www.cray.com/products/analytics/urika-gx>`_.